DeeboyEdx/speech2input/README.md

 ### Typing

-To type out inputs, either use the `-v` flag with the command or start the command with the word `type`.
+To type out inputs, either use the `-v` at the command-line or start your command with the word `type`.
 Punctuation marks and new lines are supported.
-Additionally, inputs are generally formatted as a sentence.
+Additionally, inputs are roughly sentence formatted.
 For example...

 - "a phrase of your choice comma sign with punctuation exclamation mark" -> "A phrase of your choice , with punctuation !"
 - "type i'll  be there at 6 pm period mark send" -> "I'll be there at 6 pm ."
 (Enter will be pressed afterwards)